playmint/playerchain-demo/README.md

 Cutting edge distributed systems protocols ensure everyone agrees on everyone else’s inputs with fast finality.
 Each player maintains their own history of actions and connected players combine this into a DAG structure.

-Deterministic game logic runs in lockstep with prediction and rollback; an established patter for multiplayer game netcode.
+Deterministic game logic runs in lockstep with prediction and rollback; an established pattern for multiplayer game netcode.

 Each input is cryptographically signed so whole game sessions can be verified and results attributed to the players.
 This could be on a blockchain, a leaderboard server, or even someone else’s Playerchain game.